rmetcalf9/mq_client_abstraction/mq_client_abstraction/MQCLIENTTYPEOPTIONS.md

   "ConnectionString": "", # like stomp+ssl://aaa.mq.xxx.amazonaws.com:61614
   "Usernaame":
   "Password":
-  "skipConnectionCheck": defaults to 6 "reconectInitialSecondsBetweenTries" : defaults to 2
-  "reconnectFadeoffFactor" defaults to 4
+  "skipConnectionCheck": defaults to false "reconectInitialSecondsBetweenTries" : defaults to 2 "reconnectFadeoffFactor" defaults to 1.5 "reconnectMaxRetries": defaults to 9

 }
 ```